 When the Atlas Theater originally opened in 1938 it showed movies.
 The Atlas was one of four movie theaters in the District of Columbia back then.
-Marion Pearl, a 92-year-old native Washingtonian, remembers taking her two small children to see films at the Atlas in the late 1940s.
-“It was the only theater that allowed small children.
-We could sit in the balcony!”
 The new Atlas Film Series celebrates the early days of cinema and also connects audiences to movies and their filmmakers who tackle modern issues of today.

 The Atlas is committed to connecting filmmakers with their audiences.
 In the new On Screen and In Person series, we’re playing documentaries and narrative films with the filmmakers who created them.
 Join us for before and after talkbacks with film directors, writers, and cast members at each screening.
 Stories range deeply this season and include documentaries and true-life stories about a Disney artist, human trafficking and mental illness.
 Expect to be educated and inspired.